miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Overview

-In this project, I explored the use of topic modeling and sentiment analysis techniques to predict the direction of movement of the S&P 500 Index based on financial news data.
+In this project, topic modeling and sentiment analysis techniques are used to predict the direction of movement of the S&P 500 Index based on financial news data.

 ## Contents